Why novated lease effective interest rates look high — yet may still work

 The tax benefit does not apply neatly to the interest component alone.
 Instead:

-- the tax benefit applies to the entire lease cost (for FBT-exempt leases),
+- the tax benefit applies to the entire lease payment (for FBT-exempt leases),

 - GST treatment further distorts the arithmetic,

-- running costs receive their own “discount effect”,
+- and running costs receive their own “discount effect”,

 As a result, attempting to “convert” a novated lease interest rate into a post-tax equivalent (e.g. “12% becomes 8.4%”) is conceptually wrong.